Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ![](img/gdscript_basics_signals_node_tab_1.png)

-GDScript can bind an array of values to connections between a signal and a method.
+PScript can bind an array of values to connections between a signal and a method.
 When the signal is emitted, the callback method receives the bound values.
 These bound arguments are unique to each connection, and the values will stay the same.